Welcome to RunCloud – the best way to manage your cloud servers and web applications.

 Step 2: Create A Web Application on RunCloud

 A web application holds all the files and settings for your website.
-You can create multiple web applications on a single server, and host it on different domains or subdomains.
+You can create multiple web applications on a single server and host them on different domains or subdomains.

 To learn more about web applications, read our posts on Understanding web applications, creating a web application on RunCloud, and how to install WordPress.

 To create a web application on RunCloud, go to your RunCloud dashboard and click on a connected server.
-On the next screen, click on the “Deploy New Web App” button.
+Click the “Deploy New Web App” button on the next screen.
 You will see a screen like this:

-On the top, you can click on different tabs and change the installation type.
-In this tutorial, we will create an empty web application – it is a basic application that configures all system settings such as the domain name and automated backups.
-However, it doesn’t install any CMS platform such as WordPress or Drupal.
+You can click on different tabs at the top to change the installation type.
+In this tutorial, we will create an empty web application – a basic application that configures all system settings, such as the domain name and automated backups.
+However, it doesn’t install any CMS platform, such as WordPress or Drupal.

-Next, you can configure some basic information about your web application, such as the name, domain name, PHP version, and web application stack.
-You also need to choose the server where you want to create the web application.
+Next, you can configure basic information about your web application, such as the name, domain name, PHP version, and web application stack.
+You must also choose the server where you want to create the web application.

 Since we’re just creating an application for testing purposes, you can leave all settings to default and use a test domain name.
 Don’t worry – this can be changed later.

-After you fill in the details, click on the “Create Web Application” button.
+After filling in the details, click the “Create Web Application” button.

 That’s it!
 You have successfully deployed your web project to RunCloud.
-You can now visit your domain name and see your web project live on the internet.
+You can now visit your domain name and see your web project live online.

 If you can’t find what you’re looking for, you can create a support ticket or post your query on the RunCloud community.